thesammiller/flamenco-server-installation-guide/2a_BlenderID.md

 - Run `./manage.py collectmedia` to collect media from fixtures and place into the media directory.
 - Add to /etc/hosts  127.0.0.1 id.local

 *Note: You must confirm your email address.
 If you do not receive an email, you can do this through MySQL.*
+After logging in to MySQL, run the following command to confirm your email:
+`UPDATE bid_main_user SET confirmed_email_at="021-02-21 16:31:43.343342";`

 **Warning from the Developers: Please do *not* use the devserver settings as-is.
 This will make your install insecure as everybody has access to that secret.
 You can use it as a basis, but change the secret so that it's totally new and random.
 The best way to do this is to create a new OAuth Application in the Blender ID admin and use the devserver settings as a template.
 Then delete the devserver OAuth Application.**